 Humba and adobo is similar in appearance but they differ in the way they are cooked.
 When cooking humba, the pork is seared first until its oil comes out.
 It is only after the pork oils are rendered that other ingredients are mixed with the pork and simmered until tender.

 While in adobo, the pork is marinated first, then stewed together with the other ingredients.
 Another noticeable difference is its tenderness.
 Humba is much more tender compared to an adobo.

 The best humba that I have tasted was during fiesta in our place.
-Humba has been simmered into perfect tenderness.
+Humba has been simmered and cooked into perfect tenderness.
 So yummy.

 How can I make humba recipe with pineapple?

 Authentic Visayan humba does not include pineapples.
 But you can definitely make modifications of the recipe by adding pineapple to it.
 You may also use pineapple juice or sprite aside from water to tenderize the pork faster and enhance its flavors.

 What is the best pig part to make humba recipe?

 Pork belly, pork ham, pork hocks are the best for making this recipe.

 Humba is often served with rice in the Philippines.